Version 6 Unix: Source code

 V6 Unix was released as a distribution including the full source code.
 Since source code was available and the license was not explicit enough to forbid it, V6 was taken up as a teaching tool, notably by the University of California, Berkeley, Johns Hopkins University and the University of New South Wales (UNSW).

 UC Berkeley distributed a set of add-on programs called the First Berkeley Software Distribution or 1BSD, which later became a complete operating system distribution.

 UNSW professor John Lions' famous Commentary on UNIX 6th Edition was an edited selection of the main parts of the kernel as implemented for a Digital PDP-11/40, and was the main source of kernel documentation for many early Unix developers.
 Due to license restrictions on later Unix versions, the book was mainly distributed by samizdat photo-copying.

 The source code for the original V6 Unix was later made available as free software under a BSD License from the SCO Group.

 Portability

+Unix ran on a non-Digital computer for the first time when ported to Interdata hardware.
+Interdata maker Perkin-Elmer became the first minicomputer company to support Unix.